Rishav-12/notepad-clone/readme.md

-# notes
+# notepad-clone
-An application that helps you take quick notes
+A notepad-like application built with Tkinter

 ### Motivation
 1. Wanted to create a notepad clone, work with files and explore more with tkinter